Sabrinas Organizing

 I separated the hanging items into two different hanger types and added some tips to help you organize them.

-Note: if you click through the My Amazon Picks and buy something, I will receive a referral commission at no additional cost.
+Note: if you click through the My Amazon (Affiliate Link) Picks and buy something, I will receive a referral commission at no additional cost.

 Belts and Ties Area

-Belts and ties can be stored on shelves as well had hangers.
+Belts and ties can be stored on shelves (Affiliate Link) as well had hangers.
 However, they look the best on hangers that allow the items to hang down.
 So, I put these items in the hanging area.
 You can sort by event or color if you wish.
 You can find organizers that can be hung on a hanger so it doesn't take a lot of wall space.
-Below are some I found on Amazon (affiliate).
+Below is an example that is on Amazon (Affiliate Link) (affiliate).

 Visit our men's closet organization post for more tips on men's clothing.